 The "Protein View" shows a list of protein identifications along with protein sequence coverage that helps in protein characterization.
 Please refer to Section 3.4, "Protein View" for details.

 3.3.3.
 Peptides View

-The "Pentide View" displays a pentides table which contains a list of peptide identifications.
-The replice view uispiays a peptices table which contains a list of peptide identifications.
+The "Peptide View" displays a peptides table which contains a list of peptide identifications.